mrmins/EmojiRaiting/README.md

 **Features for version 0.9**
 1. Emoji with custom message in a popup box in a generic position.

+**Features for version 1.0**
+1. Double state.
+From the dark side to the light side.
+Depending of the rate, emoticons should be displayed.
+If you have a bad rate, all the emoticons are sad, right?, but if you get a good reputation, some of them should are jealous, right?

 # Considerations.
 This plugin is under construction, now, it accepts "id", but in a close future, we going to accept multiple initializations with classes.